jcoester/winget.lnk/README.md

 ![Basic Demo](images/Demo-Yes.gif)

-## How to create Winget.lnk in under 30s?
+## Create Winget.lnk in Under 30 Seconds

 > The **creation script** creates a **winget.lnk** shortcut on the **Desktop**.
 It assigns **PowerShell as the target**, and icon 46 from **shell32.dll**.